 Big Trouble, like many cult pictures (Buckaroo Banzai, say, whose Director re-wrote this script) gets better with more views, with a wonderful spirit of fun, where gun fights are A-Team bloodless, and martial arts are as much flying and lightning as kicks and fists.

 It can be hard to keep track of what the hell is going on: there is a rescue, then an escape, then another, longer rescue and a final escape.
 There are fight scenes that go on forever, though they might well have merited their time if played on a big screen.

 Generally though, it’s beautiful to look at, and all the blue lightning and flying kicks call to mind Double Dragon, and other Nintendo fare of the period.
 It’s very of-its-time, but freaky too, and possesses probably the warmest sense of humour of any Carpenter pic.

-Kurt Russell gives one of this best performances: Jack Burton is brash, drawling, brave and clueless.
+Kurt Russell gives one of this best performances: Jack Burton is brash, drawling, brave and utterly clueless.
 He’s constantly bettered by enemies, obstacles, even his own gun, but keeps blundering his way out of tight spots and thinking he’s doing tremendously well.

-He has a few excellent lines, and defies our expectations throughout.
+He has a few excellent lines, and defies expectations throughout.
 His character is the only thing holding the mess of events together, which go off like fireworks but prevent us focussing on the good actors around him, like James Hong, Victor Wong and Kim Cattrall.

-Lisa Blount is the real hero, but again we’ve no real impression of a character.
+Lisa Blount is the real hero in the end, which is a nice stroke, but again we’ve no real impression of a character.
 Dennis Dun, likeable in Big Trouble, is here the worst kind of irritating wise-cracker – certainly no Napoleon Wilson.